vasilzhigilei/SmartRoom/README.md

 Also includes a short program to run a fireplace video (for the monitor I had in my fireplace my first year :) )

-In order to increase performance, multithreaded & multiprocessing implementations were created.
+In order to increase performance, multithreaded & multiprocessing implementations were created for the server/client version.
+The highest performance version is local.py, where all work is done on a single device.
+This version is also the most developed for creating & training new users on the fly.